ColinKennedy/rez_developer_packages/rez_batch_process/README.md

 ``rez_batch_process`` has one purpose - to automate the process of changing Rez packages.

-Rez is a great tool, but in a mature code-base of hundreds of Rez packages, it's hard to make broad changes.
+Rez is a great tool, but in a mature code-base of hundreds of Rez packages, it's hard to make broad changes to many Rez packages at once.

 That's where ``rez_batch_process`` comes in.

-``rez-batch-process`` is a command-line tool that finds Rez packages and does an arbitrary command onto the Rez package.
+``rez-batch-process`` is a command-line tool that finds Rez packages and runs an arbitrary command on the Rez package.
 After the command finishes, the change is applied as a new git branch and then submitted as a pull request.